In the old days, choosing the right accounting software was relatively easy.

 The upstart from Canada.
-FreshBooks was created by a designer in Toronto who wanted an easy way to create professional-looking invoices and bill his customers online, so he built it himself.
+FreshBooks was created by a designer in Toronto who wanted an easy way to create professional-looking invoices and bill his customers online (something QuickBooks wasn’t too good at), so he decided to build it himself.

-FreshBooks’ claim to fame is that it’s ridiculously easy to use — and it is.
-Although FreshBooks isn’t a full-strength accounting program like QBO or Xero and can’t handle things like accounts payable, inventory, and financial statements, it is hands-down the simplest software for creating great-looking invoices and letting customers pay you online.
+FreshBooks’ claim to fame is that it’s ridiculously easy to use — and it is!
+Although FreshBooks can’t handle the same accounting functions as QBO or Xero (including things like accounts payable, inventory, and financial statements), it is hands-down the simplest software for creating great-looking invoices and letting customers pay you online.

 FreshBooks also has built-in features that help people track time, manage projects, and create proposals and estimates.
 As a result, it’s a very popular choice with freelancers, creative firms, and small service-based businesses.